 - Place bottled water, or a small pitcher of ice water and a cup, near the older adult to encourage him or her to sip on it throughout the day.

 - Try various temperatures.
 It may be that a warmed cup of water is more enjoyable than an icy one.
 You may also try heating up juice and other beverages to figure out if they are more appealing, or offer popsicles.

-CareWorks Health Services, the experts in senior home care Huntington Beach and the surrounding areas trust, is experienced in innovative strategies to help seniors stay hydrated, and in monitoring fluid intake to make certain sufficient fluids are consumed each day.
-Give us a call at (949) 859-4700 to find out how we can help improve the health of seniors throughout Huntington Beach, right in the comfort and familiarity of home.
+CareWorks Health Services, one of the top-rated home health agencies in Huntington Beach and the surrounding areas, is experienced in innovative strategies to help seniors stay hydrated, and in monitoring fluid intake to make certain sufficient fluids are consumed each day.
+Give us a call at (949) 859-4700 to find out how we can help improve the health of a senior in your life, right in the comfort and familiarity of home.